berlin-experiment/berlin-experiment/readME.md

-      collar system to determine if the user should receive a push notification to alert them of a potential trigger for their dog, whether the other user has a smaller breed which your dog should avoid, a nervous dog that you need to be considerate of, or if the dog is listed as "non-friendly" and all in the area need to practice a safe social distance.
+      collar system to determine if the user should receive a push notification to alert them of a potential trigger for their dog, whether the other user has a smaller breed which your dog should avoid, a nervous dog that you need to be considerate of, or if the dog is listed as <br>
+      "non-friendly" and all in the area need to practice a safe social distance.
       <img align="right" src="https://media.giphy.com/media/VDMFEqsctMllI14x0k/giphy.gif" height="60">
       </div>